Cologler/rssfetcher-python/README.md

 - raw: string - the raw xml string of current rss item.

 It is easy to use other software to parse rss items.

+## Server Mode

+Server mode allow rssfetcher run without task scheduler, and a simple api to read the fetched data.

+To run in server mode, use `uvicorn rssfetcher:main`;

+To read fetched data, use `http://.../items/?start_rowid=...&limit=...`;